-You will be notified via UCAS if your application is unsuccessful.
-If your application is successful you will be invited to attend an interview from our Health Admissions department.
+You'll be notified via UCAS if your application is unsuccessful.
+If your application is successful you'll be invited to attend an interview from our Health Admissions department.

 What will the interview consist of?

-You will undertake a literacy and numeracy test, have a face-to-face interview from academic and clinical staff and Learning Disability applicants will also be questioned by service users via an electronic application.
+You'll undertake a literacy and numeracy test, and have a face-to-face interview from academic and clinical staff.

 How will I know the outcome of my interview?

-If I am not offered a place, can I have some feedback?
+If I'm not offered a place, can I have some feedback?

 Yes, you can request feedback from NMSW.Admissions@bcu.ac.uk